akhil1508/Comprehensive-list-of-Rails-Resources/README.md

-# List of Rails resources
+# List of free Rails resources

-#### This repository contains a list of links leading to rails books, videos, tutorials, documentation and more.
+#### This repository contains a list of links leading to free rails books, videos, tutorials, documentation and more.

 ## Documentation and official guides
 * The official Ruby on Rails guide: http://guides.rubyonrails.org/